 Verify that a minimum clearance of 1.5m is left around the machine for maintenance access and for correct ventilation to the unit.
-For models with upwards air cooling discharge, leave at least 2 meters free space above the dryer.

 The min/max ambient temperature should be within the limits 5÷50°C

 Verify that the power supply to the dryer is up to what indicated in name plate of the unit.